-Thundereggs formed within gas or steam pockets of rhyolite lava bed that served as molds.
-These hollow cavities were filled with a silica-rich solution that later solidified, crystallized, and layered.
-Silica fluids adhering with tuff built a shell around the chalcedony core.
+Thundereggs formed within gas or steam pockets of the rhyolite lava bed that served as molds.
+These hollow cavities are later filled with a silica-rich solution that gradually solidifies, crystallizes, and forms layers.
+Silica fluids adhering to tuff built a shell around the chalcedony core.

 Hollow thunder eggs are known as geodes but not all geodes are thundereggs.